yangshiteng/Data-Science-Learning-Path/deep_learning/convolutional_neural_networks/shufflenet.md

 | v2 Enhancements     | Simplified blocks, faster real-world speed  |
 | Strengths           | Ultra-fast, low-latency, low-FLOP           |
 | Variants            | 0.5×, 1.0×, 1.5×, 2.0× width multipliers     |

----

-Would you like a diagram of the ShuffleNet block or a code implementation in TensorFlow or PyTorch?